 All governors serve on all committees at Stanstead Nursery and Primary School as these have been combined into a single committee which meets termly.

-We currently have two vacancies - one parent and one staff.
+We currently have two vacancies - Chair & Parent.

 Alex Moncada - Vice Chair of Governors & Parent Governor